 Gross premiums written includes estimates for pipeline premiums together with adjustments to premiums written in prior accounting periods; these are key estimates.
 Gross premiums written include pipeline premiums calculated using actuarial projection techniques on the key assumption that historical development is representative of future development.
 In the syndicate, premiums written is initially based on the estimated premium income ('EPI') of each contract, adjusted by actuarial projection techniques where appropriate.
 EPI is adjusted as the year of account matures.
+Sensitivities have been run on the pipeline premium balance.
+A decrease in the pipeline premium of 20% would impact gross written premium by £38m (2022: £34m) and conversely an increase would add £38m (2022: £34m) to gross written premium.
+Neither movement would give rise to a material change in the overall result.
 Gross premiums written are disclosed in note 4.